-All classes are taught in English and are limited to a maximum of 45 students.
-Classes are held Monday-Thursday in a block schedule.
-The schedule is designed to comply with ABA Standards and Rules of Procedure and provides students free afternoons and 3-day weekends, leaving the maximum amount of time to explore Spain and European culture.
+All classes are taught in English and limited to 35 students.
+Classes are held Monday-Thursday from 9:00 am-1:15 pm.
+The schedule complies with ABA Standards and Rules of Procedure and provides students free afternoons and long weekends, for time to explore Spain and European cities beyond.

-Students may choose to enroll in one, two, or three classes.
-However, if you will be receiving financial aid for the summer, check to see if your school requires a minimum number of credits
+Students may choose to enroll in one, two, or three classes, but most every student takes three courses to earn 5 credits.
+If you will be receiving financial aid for the summer, check to see if your school requires a minimum number of credits.

 We reserve the right to omit, substitute, or reschedule courses.
 Registrants will be notified promptly of any changes made.